What Trust Fund Lawyers Do to Protect Your Assets

 The billable hour can feel like a ticking clock, adding pressure to every phone call.
 An alternative is value-based, or flat-fee, pricing.
 With this model, you agree on a set price for a specific service before any work begins, so you know exactly what you’re paying for.
 This approach lets you focus on your goals, not the clock.
 At Lawvex, we believe in this transparency because it builds trust and ensures our focus is on delivering the best outcome for your family.
 It’s a core part of the Lawvex difference.

-How to Plan for Your Legal Costs
+Budgeting for Your Legal Fees

 A great lawyer will be upfront about all potential costs.
 Beyond drafting the trust, ask about other expenses like “funding the trust”—the process of legally transferring assets like your home into its name.
 This critical step can add 15-25% to your initial cost.
 You can also plan for the future.
 Naming a trusted family member as your successor trustee can help you avoid ongoing fees from a professional.
 Discussing these long-term trust administration details can save your estate significant money down the road.